TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Watch Script: Script that wil download individual videos made by a creator that are not meant to be archived but deleted after being watched (naming scheme: `Uploader - 20201231 - Title.ext`).

-Watch on Mobile Devices Script: Script that wil download individual videos made by a creator that are not meant to be archived but deleted after being watched, in old video and audio format that are support by every mobile devices (naming scheme: `Uploader - 20201231 - Title.ext`).
+Watch on Mobile Devices Script: Script that wil download individual videos made by a creator that are not meant to be archived but deleted after being watched, in old video and audio format that are support by every mobile devices. (naming scheme: `Uploader - 20201231 - Title.ext`).

 Audio Only Script: Script that will only download audio (or that will extract the audio from videos that contain it) in the best possible quality.